Donuts, Ausgezogene, Küchle or Bauernkrapfen

 Separate pieces of dough with a spatula and shape into balls.
-Use as little flour as possible, so that the cake does not become too firm.
+You should use a little flour so that the cake does not become firm.

 Let the dough balls rise for 15 minutes, until they are about twice the size.

 Pull out the balls in the middle.
 The dough must not tear.
-A dough rim should be created on the edge.
+A dough rim should be created on the outside.

-Heat the fat to around 180° C. If blisters form around the handle of a wooden spoon dipped in the fat, the fat is hot enough.
+Heat the fat to around 180 ° C. If bubbles form on the handle of a wooden spoon, the fat is hot enough.

-In it you deep-fry the Ausgezogene one after the other.
+In it you deep-fry the drawn out donuts and donuts one after the other.

 If the cake is placed in the fat, a dough dome forms in the middle.

-As soon as the donut is golden brown at the bottom, turn it with 2 wooden spoons.
-No fat should flow into the center, so that it stays white.
+If the farmer's donut is golden brown at the bottom, turn it with 2 wooden spoons.
+No fat should flow into the center so that it stays white.

-When the second side is golden brown, you can lift the donuts out of the fat.
-Let them drain on kitchen paper.
+When the back is golden brown, you can lift the cake out of the fat.
+Then let them drain on kitchen paper.

-In the Bauernkrapfenschleiferei in Tragwein, we learned that Ausgezogene don't just taste good with powdered sugar.
-The Hofcafé specializes in donuts.
-Serving farmer's donuts only with powdered sugar is boring.
-The recipes that farmer Rosi Lichtenegger and her daughter Birgit Bauer have developed are all the more resourceful.
-My mouth was watering, as soon as I read the menu.
+In the farmer's donut grinding shop in Tragwein, we learned that pulled out donuts and donuts do not only taste good with powdered sugar.
+The Hofcafé specializes in moving out.
+Serving farmer's donuts only with powdered sugar, however, is boring.
+The recipes that farmer Rosi Lichtenegger and her daughter Birgit Bauer develop are all the more resourceful.
+My mouth is already watering while reading the menu.
 There's the donut burger.
 The sharp one.
 The vegetarian.
 The hearty one.
 The classic and the donut toast.

 It's hard to decide, which of these delicacies to try.
 So we just order them all and share the variations.
 With a ginger and lime lemonade, this is a lunch, that we will remember for a long time.

 You can try the donut variations in the